 4. Don't discard the seeds!
 The seeds of carving pumpkins can be roasted and eaten, just like any other pumpkin seeds.

-5. If you're looking for a richer flavour and better texture, especially for stuffed pumpkin recipes or pumpkin pies, then look out for the smaller carving pumpkins as these would be best.
-We always bake a pumpkin pie for Halloween using a small inexpensive carving pumpkin and its always very tasty.
+5. If you're looking for a richer flavour and better texture, especially for soup, stews, or stuffed pumpkin recipes or pumpkin pies, then look out for the smaller carving pumpkins as these would be best.
+We always bake a pumpkin pie for Halloween using a medium sized carving pumpkin and it's always very tasty.

 Toasting pumpkin seeds from a carving pumpkin is a delicious way to make use of the entire pumpkin.
 First remove the seeds and rinse them under a tap, picking off any pumpkin pulp.

 Lay the seeds out onto kitchen paper and pat them dry.
-Next, prepare a baking sheet and spread the dry seeds over and season with salt, pepper, paprika, cayenne pepper, chilli powder, garlic powder, onion powder, curry powder, cinnamon, nutmeg, apple pie spice, mixed spice, sugar, etc. Or any flavours you like.
+Next, prepare a baking sheet and spread the dry seeds over and season with salt, pepper, and your choice of seasonings such as paprika, cayenne pepper, chilli powder, garlic powder, onion powder, curry powder, cinnamon, nutmeg, apple pie spice, mixed spice, sugar, etc. Or any flavours you like.

 A little oil can be stirred through or perhaps use a spray oil.
 Roast [150 Fan, 170 C, 338F, Gas 3] for 25-30 minutes or until golden and crisp, you may need to cook longer or for less time depending on your seeds.